mwang87/DeepSAT/Documentation/docs/Usage.md

 ## Input Data Formatting using MestreNova

 Please prepare your NMR peak lists of each compound using Excel or preferably notepad/wordpad.
-The first row will be left for strings “1H”, “13C”, and "Intensity" (optional) as table head (The order doesn't matter).
+The first row will be left for strings “1H”, “13C”, and "Intensity" (optional) as table head (The order of header is nothing to do with the analysis results!).

 |     13C    |      1H     |  Intensity  |
 |:----------:|:-----------:|:-----------:|